mnfst/manifest/docs/custom-logic.md

 ### @AfterUpdate

-You can define a method with any name in the entity and mark it with @AfterUpdate and CASE will call it after the entity is uploaded.
+You can define a method with any name in the entity and mark it with @AfterUpdate.
+CASE will call it after the entity is uploaded.

 ```js
 @Entity()